Fux-It/Dynarray/README.md

 # Dynarray
- Dynamioc array implementation for C
+ Dynamic array implementation for C

+# License
+ do whatever you want with it